cheMorgan/2109WDF-JPFP/Notes.md

   What have I learned from this?
 Unless you're mapping, probably don't need to do nested renders.
 Probably

 // this.props.updateRobot({ ...this.state, id: +this.props.match.params.id }); // without the braces, won't work; need to explicitly send an obj

+Making a request to api/robots/:id does things making a request to api/robots/:id/project/:id

+put robots/:id/projects only projects for robot 1